Anti-vaccinators, Facebook and emojis

 fluent microsoft emoji

-A strange news Bloomberg published yesterday, where their reporter claims that anti-vaccinationists on Facebook are using emojis to speak in code and continue to spread their ideas to regarding COVID-19.
+A strange news Bloomberg published yesterday, where their reporter claims that anti-vaccinationists on Facebook are using emojis to speak in code and continue to spread their ideas on social media about COVID-19.

 Bloomberg reported that Facebook moderators failed to remove posts shared with anti-vaccine groups and pages that would normally be considered in violation of the company's terms because their chat was in code.

-Although the owner of Facebook claims that “more than 27 million messages have been removed due to of the policy of disinformation on COVID-19”, appear to be unable to understand coded conversations based on emojis.
+Although the owner of Facebook claims that "more than 27 million messages have been removed due to violation of the policy of disinformation about COVID-19", it seems that they are unable to understand coded conversations based on emojis.

 According to Facebook's terms of use, "the company will remove misinformation during a public health emergency (such as a pandemic) when public health authorities conclude that the information is false and likely to directly contribute to the risk of imminent physical harm." damage".